Cayendo-Org/better-uoft/README.md

 # uoft-dark-mode

-Restyles acorn to dark mode.
+Restyles acorn and quercus to dark mode.

 ## Getting Started